mmallicoat/marshallmallicoat.com/content/readings.rst

 I remember the green room being a small kitchen.
 (I don't know where the actual cooking was done.)

 This was the first proper reading I did.
-I was using the psuedonym *Zeke Collyer* at the time, inspired by the
+I was using the pseudonym *Zeke Collyer* at the time, inspired by the
 `Collyer brothers <https://en.wikipedia.org/wiki/Collyer_brothers>`__.
 I was very young, and the other poets were much more accomplished.